Sunrise Over the Taj: Our Stay at Agra’s Best Rooftop Hotel

 As mentioned in the name, there is also a restaurant, offering several different dining options with a view of the Taj, alongside room service.

-The rooftop view is spectacular as you can imagine, although it is only a small space.
-It is also caged as there are monkeys in the nearby trees which can easily jump over.
+The rooftop view is spectacular, as you can imagine, although it is only a small space.

-The staircase leading up to it is nicely decorated, and in general it felt very neat and clean.
+The staircase leading up to it is nicely decorated, and in general, it felt very neat and clean.

 A point of note is that the hotel building is actually across the road from the concierge and restaurant building (that also houses the rooftop view).